Albion Online: Development

 The game was developed and published by Berlin-based studio Sandbox Interactive.
 During the beta stages of development, players were able to purchase "Founder's Packs" to gain access to the closed beta play-tests which were run intermittently by Sandbox Interactive, typically after an interval of a few months of development.
 After the release of the game, these founder's packs were made unavailable for purchase.
 Albion Online removed its free-to-play model for various reasons in December 2015 (which was then made free again at a later date).

 When it was initially released on July 17, 2017, Albion Online offered a selection of "Starter Packs" which granted players access to the game and offered a varying amount of gold (in-game currency) to get started.
 Once a player purchased any of the starter packs, they would be granted open-ended access to the game with no extra mandatory fees.
 Players could also purchase membership for a limited amount of time without the benefits of the starter packs.
 By April 2019, Albion Online went free to play.
 Players can also buy premium with in-game currency (gold & silver).

 A second server based in Singapore named "Albion East", later renamed to "Albion Asia", was opened to the public in March 2023.

-The game released its latest update called "Horizons" in late October 2024.
-Two months later, a new server was announced for the Europe, Middle East and North Africa regions.
+A new server for the Europe, Middle East and North Africa regions was opened on April 29, 2024.